ChenBohan/CarND-Project-06-Bicycle-Tracker-with-Extended-Kalman-Filter/README.md

 Whereas radar has three measurements (rho, phi, rhodot), lidar has two measurements (x, y).

+## Variable Definitions

+- `x` is the state vector.

+- `z` is measurement vector.

+  - For a lidar sensor, the `z` vector contains the `position−x` and `position−y` measurements.

+-  `H` is the measurement matrix, which projects your belief about the object's current state into the measurement space of the sensor.

+  - Multiplying Hx allows us to compare x, our belief, with z, the sensor measurement.

+- `R` is the Measurement Noise Covariance Matrix, which represents the uncertainty in our sensor measurements.

+  - will be provided by the sensor manufacturer

+  - the off-diagonal 0 in RR indicate that the noise processes are uncorrelated.

+- `Q` is the process covariance matrix.

 ## Kalman Filter

 ### 1. Initialize